AdobeXD/plugin-samples/reference/reference-index.md

 - [Host APIs](xd-index.md)

 ![UXP and host APIs](/images/uxpandhost.png)
+For more information on how UXP and host APIs work together, refer to [Accessing APIs](/reference/core/apis.md).

 Read ["How to read the reference documentation"](/reference/how-to-read.md) to learn how to read symbols inside the docs.